 I put together a little spreadsheet when Covid was first entering our awareness, in early 2020.
-Link to spreadsheet model (it may open in a Google app; if so, there will be an "open" button that allows it to be opened in Excel).
+Link to spreadsheet model (it may open in a Google app; if so, there will be an "open" button somewhere that allows it to be opened in Excel, which may be better).

-There was an oft-repeated claim that the tests, though slow to come out, were highly accurate--I think they were often said to be 99% accurate, which is very high.
+There was an oft-repeated claim that the tests, though slow to come out, were highly accurate--I think they were often said to be 99% accurate, which is indeed very high.
 However, having been exposed to Bayesian revisions earlier in my career, I thought to see what this really means for accuracy in the field.
 Thus the spreadsheet.
 I pulled it up again recently, and though the early Covid testing issues are behind us, I still thought it might be interesting to some people.
 So I updated it as a learning tool--people are more interested in testing accuracy than they ever were before.

-There are three inputs, the first two for what often passes for the "accuracy" of the test--the sensitivity of the test (its probability of identifying the disease among those known to have it); and the specificity of the test (its probability of identifying the absence of disease among those know to not in fact have it), and the prevalence of the disease in the population.
+There are three inputs, the first two for what often passes for the "accuracy" of the test--the sensitivity of the test (its probability of identifying the disease among those known to have it); and the specificity of the test (its probability of identifying the absence of disease among those known to not in fact have it).
+The third input is the percentage prevalence of the disease in the tested population.

-Now it won't be a surprise to anyone that the sensitivity and specificity of the test are very important to the probability of false signals.
-It is very intuitive that a lower "accuracy" will give less robust results!
-(For simplicity here, we'll treat sensitivity and specificity as having the same value, but that often is not the case in the real world of medical testing; the attached model allows the values to differ.
+Now it won't be a surprise to anyone that the sensitivity and specificity of the test--are very important to the test's accuracy.
+It is very intuitive that lower values for these will give less robust results.
+(For simplicity here, we'll treat sensitivity and specificity as having the same value, but that often is not the case in the real world of medical testing; the attached model allows the values to differ.)

-But the prevalence of a disease in the population presents an interesting dynamic affecting real world accuracy, true accuracy, as experienced in the field.
+But the prevalence of a disease in the population being tested presents an interesting dynamic affecting real world accuracy, true accuracy, as experienced in the field.
 Let's say that sensitivity and specificity are both the same, a highly accurate 99%.
-If we're testing randomly selected persons drawn from the general population, then the population prevalence becomes very important.
-For Covid it might be only 1% or 2% (or less) of the population at any given time; maybe less.
-That was perhaps the situation in the early days of testing.
+If we're testing randomly selected persons drawn from the general population, then the prevalence might be only 1% or 2% (or less) of the population at any given time.
+That was perhaps the situation in the early days of testing, and perhaps even now.
 But if the prevalence is only 1%, then 50% of the positive tests will be false positives, and if 2% then one-third will be false.
-This means that the tests give very little certainty value to the results even if the tests themselves have high accuracy values; they don't establish positivity with much confidence.
+This means that when prevalence is low, the tests give very little certainty value to the results even if the tests themselves have high accuracy values; they don't establish positivity with much confidence.
 But--more in a moment.

 Let me mention that if sensitivity and specificity are lower, but still high at 95%, and the prevalence is 2%, then nearly three-quarters of the positive test results will be false (72.06%).
-One must truly be dubious of the information value of testing if accuracy is not very high indeed, when prevalence is low.
+One must be especially dubious of the information value of testing if accuracy is high but not especially high, when prevalence is low.
 And in many common testing contexts, prevalence is indeed very low.

 It gets better if prevalence is higher.
-While many people test today in order to travel or for other general reasons, and can be considered drawn randomly from the larger population, and have a low prevalence just as above, there is also a large portion that are testing because they have some symptoms that cause them to be concerned--they are evaluated as possibly being infected by either on their own or by a medical provider (they have a cough, or a fever, or whatever might give cause for concern).
-Perhaps the prevalence in this portion of the testing population is higher--let's just be brave and assert baldly that it is 25%.
+Many people that test today in order to travel, go to work, or for other general reasons, can be considered drawn randomly from the larger population, and thus have a low prevalence just as above.
+But there is also a large portion that are testing because they have some symptoms that cause them to be concerned--they are evaluated as possibly being infected by either on their own or by a medical provider (they have a cough, or a fever, or whatever might give cause for concern).
+Perhaps the prevalence in this concerned portion of the testing population is higher--let's just be brave and assert baldly that it is 25%, for an example.
 That reduces the false positives to 13.64% for a 95% accurate test, and to 2.94% if the accuracy values are 99%.
 Certainly a test with less than 3% false positives is very informative.
 So to generalize, whenever by self-selection or by medical screening for symptoms indicative of the need for a test, functional prevalence is probably increased, raising the value of a positive test result.

-Anyway, you can use the spreadsheet to try out different input assumptions, and if desired to learn the intuition why false positives are so much higher than we might naively think.
+Anyway, you can use the spreadsheet to try out different input assumptions, and, if desired, to learn the intuition why false positives are often so much higher than we might naively think.
 It works the problem several different ways, hoping that at least one of them matches your learning style!